A1fred00-datascience/Boston-Apartment-Finder-for-Students/README.md

 Data cleaning and preprocessing of Zillow's Boston real estate data.
 Exploratory Data Analysis (EDA) with visualizations of property distributions, prices, and areas.
 Implementation of a Linear Regression model to predict listed prices.
-Interactive Streamlit interface for filtering and viewing properties.
+Interactive Streamlit interface for filtering and viewing properties in real time.
-Map integration to visualize property locations in Boston.
+Map integration to visualize property locations in Boston through Google Maps API.

 ## Technology Stack: